 - 1. Before a command is issued, status register should be checked to ensure device is ready for the intended operation. - 2.
-When incorrect command is inputted to this device, it enters standby mode and remains in standby mode until next CS# falling edge.
-In standby mode, SO pin of the device is High-Z. - 3.
-When correct command is inputted to this device, it enters active mode and remains in active mode until next CS# rising edge. - 4.
+When an incorrect command is written to this device, it enters standby mode and stays in standby mode until the next CS# falling edge.
+In standby mode, This device's SO pin should be High-Z. - 3.
+When a correct command is written to this device, it enters active mode and stays in active mode until the next CS# rising edge. - 4.
 For standard single data rate serial mode, input data is latched on the rising edge of Serial Clock(SCLK) and data is shifted out on the falling edge of SCLK.
 The difference of Serial mode 0 and mode 3 is shown as "Figure 1.
 Serial Modes Supported (for Normal Serial mode)". - 5.
-For the following instructions: READ, FAST_READ, 2READ, DREAD, 4READ, QREAD, RDSR, RDCR, RDID, RES, REMS, RDSCUR, RDSFDP, and RDSPB the shifted-in instruction sequence is followed by a data-out sequence.
+For the following instructions: RDID, RDSR, RDSCUR, READ, FAST_READ, RDSFDP, 4READ, QREAD, 2READ, DREAD, RDCR, RES, and REMS the shifted-in instruction sequence is followed by a data-out sequence.
 After any bit of data being shifted out, the CS# can be high.
-For the following instructions: WREN, WRDI, WRSR, SE, BE, BE32K, CE, PP, 4PP, DP, RDP, Suspend, Resume, ENSO, EXSO, WRSCUR, RSTEN, RST, SBL, NOP, WRSPB, ESSPB and WPSEL, the CS# must go high exactly at the byte boundary; otherwise, the instruction will be rejected and not executed. - 6.
-While a Write Status Register, Program, or Erase operation is in progress, access to the memory array is neglected and will not affect the current operation of Write Status Register, Program, Erase.
+For the following instructions: WREN, WRDI, WRSR, SE, BE, BE32K, CE, PP, 4PP, Suspend, Resume, NOP, RSTEN, RST, ENSO, EXSO, and WRSCUR, the CS# must go high exactly at the byte boundary; otherwise, the instruction will be rejected and not executed. - 6.
+While a Write Status Register, Program, or Erase operation is in progress, access to the memory array is ignored and will not affect the current operation of Write Status Register, Program, or Erase.